Returns Management

 Reverse Logistics

-- Return to Inventory: Returned products are inspected to decide if they can be restocked, refurbished, recycled, or disposed of.
+2. Return to Inventory – Evaluates whether items can be restocked, repaired, recycled, or disposed of.

 Benefits of Reverse Logistics